factorial-io/fabalicious/README.md

 # fabalicious -- huber's deployment scripts

-this fabfile is a special crafted deployment script to help deploy drupal installations acrooss different servers.
+this fabfile is a special crafted deployment script to help deploy drupal installations across different servers.
 It reads a yaml-file called "fabfile.yaml" where all hosts are stored.

 ##Prerequisites